Please note that HHIC has issued a quick guide to variations in requirements across the UK nations. https://hhic.org.uk/uploads/65B8BEE378CDC.pdf

-For CO alarms for the deaf please see note at the bottom of this page above note for commercial alarms.
+For CO alarms for the deaf please see note at the bottom of the copy about domestic carbon monoxide alarms above note for commercial alarms.

 As an extra safeguard, you can buy carbon monoxide (CO) alarms.
 We strongly recommend that you only buy CO alarms to EN 50291 bought from reputable suppliers NOT the Internet.
 Battery operated alarms are also available for travelling, or using in caravans, boats and tents.
 CO alarms can be purchased for about £20 from most DIY stores, some supermarkets or from professional merchants, engineers and energy companies.